SohamDesai27/SohamDesai27/README.md

 - With a background as a Software Engineer- DevOps at Casepoint LLC (Surat, Gujarat, IN) from April 2021 to December 2022, I honed my skills in designing CI/CD pipelines, orchestrating multi-container deployments using Docker and Kubernetes, and supporting cloud migrations that resulted in significant cost savings.
 - Seeking further growth, I transitioned to become a Master's student at Arizona State University, specializing in Information Technology with a focus on Information Systems Management.
 - Concurrently, at ASU, I've worked as a part-time Technology Consultant with ASU Enterprise Technology (Phoenix, AZ) during summer break, where I've employed project management tools like Jira and Excel for effective project planning and execution.
-Additionally, as an Business Aide at ASU College of Health Solutions (Phoenix, AZ) .
+- Currently working as a part-time Business Operation Analyst at ASU College of Health Solutions, I've been instrumental in enhancing data-driven decision-making.
+I've created insightful Tableau dashboards and Excel pivot charts to uncover vital trends and patterns, improving our ability to make informed choices.
+Additionally, I've streamlined communication by reintroducing the ServiceNow ticketing system, ensuring that concerns from different departments are efficiently addressed.
 - I've leveraged my skills in project management and data analysis while actively contributing to team building and organizational improvements.
 My journey has been driven by a passion for continuous learning and growth.

 - 👨‍💻 All of my projects are available at [https://github.com/SohamDesai27](https://github.com/SohamDesai27)